CZ-NIC/yangson/docs/cmdline.rst

       module-or-submodule-name ['@' revision-date] '.yang'

-   The part with revision date has to be present if the revision is specified for the (sub)module in YANG library.

 .. option:: -s <validation_scope>, --scope <validation_scope>

    This option specifies validation scope, and is only relevant when